piokaczm/godzira/README.md

 test: true # only if you want to run all tests before deploy, defaults to false
 godep: true # only if you're using godep and want to run godep restore before building a binary, defaults to false
 strategy: scp # optional
+binary_name: name # optional - if blank the tool will run plain go build

 environments:
   staging: # it's [environment] for deploy command, name it as you wish